oleksaro/today-i-learned/README.md

 For more info use **[this Basic](https://www.markdownguide.org/basic-syntax/)**.

-hidden folders after git init
+hidden folders after git init. ls -a - shows list with hidden files and folders (-a for *all*).